-The aim of the LanguageCert ESOL International (Speaking & Listening) qualifications is to demonstrate a candidate's ability to communicate using the English language across the CEFR levels from A1 (Entry 1) to B1 (Entry 3).
+The aim of the LanguageCert ESOL International (Speaking & Listening) B1 qualification is to demonstrate a candidate's ability to communicate using the English language at CEFR level B1 (Entry 3).

 The LanguageCert ESOL International (Speaking & Listening) qualifications offer a comprehensive test of spoken English.
 The tasks in the examinations are designed to test the use of English in reallife situations.
-The ESOL International series of graded examinations provides 'steps up the ladder' of proficiency and can motivate candidates who are attending courses over a long period to continue their studies.
-They are also suitable for candidates attending short courses in English.
-The LanguageCert International ESOL (Speaking) qualifications are also suitable for those who need to demonstrate that they have met the required level of English by passing a test with a UK Home Office approved Secure English Language Testing (SELT) provider.
+The LanguageCert International ESOL (Speaking & Listening) B1 qualification is also suitable for those who need to demonstrate evidence of meeting the English language requirement by passing a test with a Transport for London (TfL) approved English language testing provider.

-These examinations have been mapped to the levels of the Common European Framework of Reference for Languages (CEFR).
+The examinations have been mapped to the B1 level of the Common European Framework of Reference for Languages (CEFR).

-Who are the LanguageCert ESOL International qualifications intended for?
+Who are the LanguageCert International ESOL (Speaking & Listening) B1 examinations intended for?

 The overall objective of the LanguageCert ESOL International qualifications is to provide candidates with a qualification that they can use where the ability to speak and understand verbal English is required.
-The qualifications are suitable for:
+The qualification is suitable for: